Which Credit Scores Do Mortgage Lenders Use?

 Mortgage Eligibility Beyond FICO Scores

-While FICO scores play a crucial role in qualifying for a mortgage, lenders also consider other factors to determine your eligibility for a mortgage.
+While FICO scores play an important role in qualifying for a mortgage, lenders also consider other factors to determine your eligibility for a mortgage.
 They closely examine the information in your credit reports, as well as your financial records, such as bank statements, investment account statements, tax returns, and pay stubs.
 This information helps lenders assess your income, debts, and DTI ratio.

 Other factors, such as loan amount, home location, down payment, and loan type, can also influence your mortgage approval and terms.
 It’s essential to shop around and compare different mortgage lenders, as they may have unique assessments and requirements.